OwnYourSpace/react-tech-test/README.md

 - The API has a rate limit, so bear that in mind when pulling the data

 - Your project may be reviewed by someone with limited technical knowledge, so make it easy for them to get it running

-- As a bonus, if your app is ready to deploy, even better

 - Write at least one unit test and one integration test